On the Convergence of the Self-Consistent Field Iteration in Kohn-Sham Density Functional Theory: Introduction

 The most widely used approach for solving \eqref{eq:KS} is the self-consistent field (SCF) iteration.
 Starting from $X^0$ with $(X^0) \zz X^0=I$, the SCF iteration computes the $(i+1)$-th iterate $X^{i+1}$ as the solution of the linear eigenvalue problem: \be \ee When the difference between two consecutive Hamiltonians is negligible, the system is said to be self-consistent and the SCF procedure is terminated.
 Heuristics have been proposed to accelerate and stabilize the SCF iteration.
 For example, the charge mixing techniques \cite{Kerker1981,Kresse-1996} replace the Hamiltonian by a new matrix constructed from a linear combination of either the potential or the charge densities computed in the previous SCF iterations and a new one obtained from certain schemes.

 It is well known that the basic version of SCF iteration \eqref{eq:SCF} often converges slowly or fails to converge \cite{KoutechyBonacic1971} even with the help of various heuristics for decades, yet a clear explanation is not available.
-In \cite{LeBris2005,CancesLeBris2000,YangGaoMeza2009}, the authors prove that the sequence generated by the SCF iteration converges alternatively to two limit points which do not satisfy \eqref{eq:KS} on certain type of problems.
-Some numerical explanation are provided in \cite{YangMezaWang2007} by viewing the SCF iteration as an indirect procedure of minimizing a sequence of quadratic surrogates.
+A convergence analysis of the SCF iteration for solving the Hartree-Fock equations according to the optimal damping algorithm (ODA) is established in \cite{CancesLeBris2000}.
+The interested reader is referred to \cite{LeBris2005,Cances2000,Cances2001,Cancesetal2000,Cancesetal2003,Cancesetal2008,Kudinetal2002} on discussing ODA and its theoretical properties.
+Recently, an analysis of gradient-based algorithms for the Hartree-Fock equations is proposed in \cite{Levitt2012} using Lojasiewiscz inequality.
+Some analysis on gradient-based algorithms can also be found in \cite{Schneideretall2009}.
+In \cite{YangGaoMeza2009}, the authors prove that the sequence generated by the SCF iteration converges alternatively to two limit points which do not satisfy \eqref{eq:KS} on certain type of problems.
+A few numerical explanations are provided in \cite{YangMezaWang2007} by viewing the SCF iteration as an indirect procedure of minimizing a sequence of quadratic surrogates.
 A condition is identified in \cite{YangGaoMeza2009} to guarantee that the SCF iteration becomes a contractive fixed point iteration under a specific form of the Hamiltonian without involving any exchange correlation term.
 Basically, the condition characterizes the contribution of the nonlinear component of the Hamiltonian.